MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 For example: _As a developer, I would like to have a Contribution Guidelines document available, so that I can learn how to contribute to Metabolic Atlas._

-If possible, please also add an Acceptance Criteria so it is clear what is required for the issue to be considered completed.
+If possible, please also add Acceptance Criteria so it is clear what is required for the issue to be considered completed.

 ## Making Changes